Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

-The definition of a nondeterministic Turing machine is similar to that of deterministic Turing machine, except that the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$, stated as follows:
+The notion of a nondeterministic Turing machine is similar to that of a deterministic Turing machine, except that the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$, stated as follows:

-\begin{definition}($k$-tape nondeterministic Turing machine, \cite{AHU74}) A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$. \end{definition}
+\begin{definition}[$k$-tape nondeterministic Turing machine, p. $365$ in \cite{AHU74}] A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where all components have the same meaning as for the ordinary deterministic Turing machine, except that here the next-move function $\delta$ is a mapping from $Q\times T^k$ to subsets of $Q\times(T\times\{L,R,S\})^k$. \end{definition}

 In the following, we will refer to the Turing machine as both the deterministic Turing machine and the nondeterministic Turing machine.
-And we will frequently use DTM (respectively, NTM) to denote a deterministic (respectively, nondeterministic) Turing machine.
+And we will sometimes use DTM (respectively, NTM) to denote a deterministic (respectively, nondeterministic) Turing machine.

-If for every input $w$ of length $n$,\footnote{ In the following context of this work, we will use $|w|$ to denote the length of $w$.} all computations of $M$ end in less than or equal to $T(n)$ moves, then $M$ is said to be a $T(n)$ {\it time-bounded (nondeterministic) Turing machine,} or {\it of time complexity $T(n)$.} The family of languages of deterministic time complexity $T(n)$ is denoted by DTIME[$T(n)$]; the family of languages of nondeterministic time complexity $T(n)$ is denoted by NTIME[$T(n)$].
-The notation $\mathcal{P}$ and $\mathcal{NP}$ are defined to be the class of languages:
+Let $M(w)$ denote that Turing machine $M$ is on input $w$.
+If for every input $w$ of length $n$,\footnote{In the following context, we will use $|w|$ to denote the length of $w$.} all computations of $M$ end in less than or equal to $T(n)$ steps, then $M$ is said to be a deterministic (respectively, nondeterministic) $T(n)$ {\em time-bounded Turing machine}, or is said to be {\em of time complexity $T(n)$.}